astraut-solutions/easy-risk-register/docs/product/product-requirements.md

 - Warning system alerts users about local storage limitations

 ### 7.4 Data Security
-- Data never leaves the user's device
+- By default, data never leaves the user's device
+- If integrations are enabled, only the minimum necessary data is transmitted for the enabled feature(s), and the UI provides clear controls to disable syncing/integrations
 - Input sanitization prevents injection attacks
 - Sensitive information is not stored in plain text
-- Access control is not necessary since data is local
+- Access control is not necessary for local-only mode; if backend features are enabled, appropriate access controls apply to server-side resources

 ## 8. Export Features